matthewber/docs/versioned_docs/version-V1/faq/rentals.md

 <details><summary>What happens to the weekly rental fee?
 Where does it go?</summary><br/>

-45% of the fee is given to the Owner.
+45% of the fee is given to the Owner.  <br />
-5% of the fee is given to Nifty League (initially the Corporation, later the DAO).
+5% of the fee is given to Nifty League (initially the Corporation, later the DAO). <br />
 50% of the fee is burned (removed from the ecosystem).

 </details>

 <details><summary>What happens to the daily rental fee?
 Where does it go?</summary><br/>

-10% of the fee is given to the Owner.
+10% of the fee is given to the Owner.  <br />
-10% of the fee is given to Nifty League (initially the Corporation, later the DAO).
+10% of the fee is given to Nifty League (initially the Corporation, later the DAO). <br />
 80% of the fee is burned (removed from the ecosystem).

 </details>